Paymaster

 billing_mode=flat_rate, no tokens, cost_confidence=unknown) so the Subscriptions panel still shows usage.
 We deliberately do not MITM with a custom CA — CLIs with pinned certs would reject it, and the honest answer is that the body is private.

-Body buffering uses io.TeeReader with a 10 MB cap so streaming UX is preserved while a pathological upstream cannot OOM the sidecar.
-Reads beyond the cap pass through to the agent unmodified but are not parsed.
+Body observation uses io.TeeReader with a 10 MB cap so streaming UX is preserved while a pathological upstream cannot OOM the sidecar.
+Both JSON and SSE responses continue to pass through after the cap; only bytes beyond it are omitted from usage parsing.

 Look for the llm.call journal entry: if it exists, the call was metered.
 If you see exec.command with claude and no llm.call, the OAuth tunnel was used and the row will land as flat-rate.